 British Columbia is a land of mountains and water.
 The crystal clear glacier feed streams that start in those mountains are the perfect home for rainbow, bull trout and the beautiful Kokanee freshwater salmon.
 With over 25,000 lakes and tens of thousands of miles of rivers and streams, British Columbia’s freshwater fishing opportunities are limitless.

-The largest and some of the oldest fish found anywhere, the white Sturgeon, can be found in the murky waters of the Fraser River outside of Vancouver.
+The largest and some of the oldest fish found anywhere, the white Sturgeon can be found in the murky waters of the Fraser River outside of Vancouver.
 These prehistoric giants can grow up to 3m/12ft and weigh in excess of 1,200lb creating memorable battles.
-As recently as June 14, 2014, a father and son hooked into an incredibly large White Sturgeon, the fourth of this size and age in the past two years. (story via CBC.ca)
+As recently as July 2020, a local family enjoying a BC staycation hooked into an incredibly large White Sturgeon, weighing 522lbs.

 Want to try your hand at fly fishing?
 Fly-in remote lodges off of Vancouver Island to emerald mountain lakes in the Kootenay Rockies offer everything an angler could desire.